 - Improve awareness and understanding of resource management and renewable energy business opportunities

-- Assess your energy/ resource use, and undertake a carbon audit action plan
+- Assess energy/ resource use, and undertake a carbon audit action plan

 - Provide intensive 1-1 support to reduce business risks, costs, carbon emissions and environmental impact

-- Up to date advice on the latest funding initiatives and investment opportunities
+- Provide up to date advice on the latest funding initiatives and investment opportunities

 - Business action planning, project management, grant funding and bid writing

 What benefits did this service bring to Cotswold businesses?

-The carbon audit and action plan is specifically tailored to your business.
-If implemented effectively it could help you:
+The carbon audit and action plan is specifically tailored to a business.
+If implemented effectively it could help:

-- Reduce your energy use through low cost measures which will save you money
+- Reduce energy use through low cost measures which will save you money

 - Improve energy efficiency by investing in improvements with a defined payback

-- Improve your business practices to become more resource efficient - reducing energy, waste, water, and carbon emissions
+- Improve business practices to become more resource efficient - reducing energy, waste, water, and carbon emissions

 - Invest in renewable energy generation and bio-fuel projects to cut carbon emissions

-- Become more climate resilient and help meet your customer and supply chain requirements
+- Become more climate resilient and help meet customer and supply chain requirements

 Click here to view a case study on Daylesford Organic Farm which has recently completed a programme of micro-renewable energy investment.